isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: type mirror

-   A mirror zone is similar to a zone of type :any:`secondary`, except its data is subject to DNSSEC validation before being used in answers.
+   A mirror zone is similar to a zone of :any:`type secondary`, except its data is subject to DNSSEC validation before being used in answers.
    Validation is applied to the entire zone during the zone transfer process, and again when the zone file is loaded from disk upon